citrix/terraform-provider-citrix/docs/resources/gac_settings.md

 Required:

 - `category` (String) Defines the category of the setting.
-- `settings` (Attributes List) A list of name value pairs for the settings.
+- `settings` (Attributes Set) A set of name value pairs for the settings.
 Please refer to the following [table](https://developer-docs.citrix.com/en-us/server-integration/global-app-configuration-service/getting-started#supported-settings-and-their-values-per-platform) for the supported settings name and their values per platform. (see [below for nested schema](#nestedatt--app_settings--android--settings))
 - `user_override` (Boolean) Defines if users can modify or change the value of as obtained settings from the Global App Citrix Workspace configuration service.

 <a id="nestedatt--app_settings--android--settings"></a>